brodyhoskins/dns-sniper/README.md

 # Blocklist is accessible as an Array
 hostnames.blocklist

-# Use an Exporter to convert to other formats
+# List available formats
-UnboundExporter.new(hostnames.blocklist).data
+DNSSniper::Exporters.all

+# Convert to desired format
+hostnames.to_unbound
 ```

 ### From CLI